awesomesmallwolf/eCommerce-app/README.md

-# Welcome to the Sabil Project By MERN-STACK
+# Welcome to My eCommerce-app By MERN-STACK
 ### This is a full-functional (Work in progress now)  ecommerce web application that is developed by using MERN (MongoDB, Express.js, React.js, and Node.js).

 In this repository I will keep adding the best practices we should follow in a MERN project.
 Also for better UX I am using MUI for the UI.